jlmcgraw/networkUtilities/readme.md

 ##bgpAsnsFromConfigs.pl
 	Make a graphviz diagram of how BGP ASNs interconnect from a bunch of Cisco config files (sorry, no Juniper etc. yet)

+##parseMlsQosInterfaceStatistics.pl
+	Parse the output of "show mls qos interface statistics" from a Cisco Catalyst 3560/3750 switch
+	Combines the counts of all of the interfaces to get an idea of the overall mix of incoming/outgoing COS/DSCP values and which queues are queuing and dropping the most packets